 Where to stay

-Golfito has gained prominence for investing in ecolodges.
+Golfito has gained prominence for investing in the concept of the eco lodge.
 Costa Rica’s efforts to maintain its natural heritage has been apparent for years so ecolodges are a logical next step for this green paradise.
+This means that by booking accommodations here, you are contributing to sustainable tourism!
 If you’re looking to stay right in town Casa Roland Resort is a great place to go.
 This charming resort features a pool, cozy rooms and plenty of space.
 If you’re looking for something a little more rugged, check out Tiskita Jungle Lodge.
 The lodge design is inspired by the Star Wars Ewok huts.
 But you won’t find any lightsaber battles here.
 It’s actually very secluded and a great place to connect with nature.
 Saladero Ecolodge is secluded and peaceful has some interesting mangrove tours.
 Come here if you want to try your hand at kayaking.
 For a full list of Hotels and Lodges Check out where to stay in Costa Rica.